Denzaaaaal/SFIA2/README.md

 * Ansibles documentation acts more like a reference instead of a how-to guide
 * Ansibles documentation does not mention some arguments they that it accepts
 * Setting a repository in dockerhub to private prevents it from being built using docker swarm
-* If the any of the services are edited, dockerhub bulds the images at a slower rate than jenkins does which leads to
+* If the any of the services are edited, dockerhub bulds the images at a slower rate than jenkins does which leads to the last dockerhub container being pulled.
 ### Future Improvements
 * ~~Incoporate Dockerhub autobuild feature when changes in a Github directory are detected~~
 * Incorporate HTTPS redirection and certificate verification to ensure entries made into the database are transmited through a secure connection